matrix-org/matrix-authentication-service/docs/reference/scopes.md

 The default policy allows any client and any user to request this scope.

+However, as noted in the [Internal GraphQL API] documentation, access to the Internal GraphQL API from outside of MAS itself is deprecated in favour of the [Admin API].

 ### `urn:mas:admin`

-This scope grants access to the MAS [Admin API].
+This scope grants full access to the MAS [Admin API].

-Combined with the `urn:mas:graphql:*` scope, it also grants full access to the MAS [Internal GraphQL API].
-This allows the authenticated entity to perform any operation on the API, regardless of whether the entity owns the data or not.

 The default policy doesn't allow everyone to request this scope.
 It allows: